Documentation

 * Includes buffer for price fluctuations

-Understanding these three concepts is crucial for properly managing subscriptions and controlling costs.
+Understanding these concepts is crucial for properly managing subscriptions and controlling costs.

 Definition: Used to handle price fluctuations in cryptocurrency values, ensuring individual payments don't exceed a reasonable threshold.